Investing means becoming wealthier by buying and sometimes selling assets that provide income while you hold them and capital when you sell them.

 Heinrich is passionate about helping Australians grow and protect their wealth and is a strong advocate for advice and improving the client experience.
 He regularly speaks at industry forums including CPA chapter events.

-Heinrich holds a Master of Business Administration (MBA) from Southern Cross University, a Post Graduate Certificate in Management (Distinction) from the Australian Institute of Management, and a Diploma of Financial Planning.
+Heinrich holds a Master of Business Administration (MBA) from Southern Cross University, a Post Graduate Certificate in Management (Distinction) from the Australian Institute of Management, and an Advanced Diploma of Financial Planning.

 Heinrich is a licensed Financial Planner AFP® and member of the Financial Planning Association of Australia, and a member of the Finance Brokers Association of Australia.